rguthriemsft/TeamWorkingAgreement/README.md

 - **Responsibility**

-  All the team members manage their owntime, Work/Life balance is important for us.
+  All the team members manage their own time, Work/Life balance is important for us.

 - **Team work**